syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

 Evaluation a expression when launch an application.

 *** Buttons
-Exwm-X add the following *buttons* to mode-line, user can click them to operate application's window:
+EXWM-X add the following *buttons* to mode-line, user can click them to operate application's window:

 1. [X]: Delete the current application.